 The NMR LipoProfile test is an advanced cardiovascular diagnostic test that uses nuclear magnetic resonance (NMR) spectroscopy to provide rapid, simultaneous and direct measurement of LDL particle number and size of LDL particles, and also direct measurement of HDL and VLDL subclasses.
 This detailed lipoprotein particle information allows health professionals to make more effective individualized treatment decisions than previously possible based on standard lipid panel testing.
 The atherosclerotic culprit not LDL cholesterol, but LDL particle number.

-Sex Hormone Binding Globulin (SHBG), a protein, is produced by the liver and binds tightly to dihydrotestosterone (DHT), testosterone, and estradiol (an estrogen) and transports them in the blood in a metabolically inactive form.
-The amount of SHBG in circulation is affected by sex and age, increased or decreased testosterone or estrogen production, and can also be affected by diseases and conditions such as liver disease, obesity, and hyperthyroidism or hypothyroidism.
-SHBG and testosterone levels may be ordered on an adult male to help determine the cause of infertility, erectile dysfunction, and decreased sex drive, especially when total testosterone results are inconsistent with clinical signs.
+Sex Hormone Binding Globulin (SHBG), is a protein produced by the liver.
+It binds tightly to the hormones, dihydrotestosterone (DHT), testosterone and estradiol (an estrogen), transporting them in the blood in a metabolically inactive form.
+The amount of SHBG in a patient's blood is affected by sex and age, increased or decreased testosterone or estrogen production.
+It can also be affected by diseases and conditions such as obesity, liver disease, and hyperthyroidism or hypothyroidism.
+Adult males test SHBG and testosterone levels to help determine the cause of infertility, decreased sex drive and erectile dysfunction, especially when total testosterone results are found inconsistent with clinical signs.